skortsch/skortsch/README.md

 - 👋 Hi, I’m a community and food web ecologist and postdoc @University of Helsinki
 - 👀 My work focuses on the relationship between ecological network structure and function, and the variability of ecological networks through space and time
 - 🌱 Currently I am working on plant-pollinator interactions using an individual-based modeling approach, and bioenergetic food web modelling of experimental mesosocm communties
-- 📫 Get in touch with me here: susanne.kortsch@helsinki.fi
+- 📫 Get in touch with me here: skortsch@gmail.com

 <!---
 skortsch/skortsch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.